suryanshishere/quiz_app/README.md

 - `npm start`: Runs the app in development mode
 - `npm run build`: Builds the app for production to the build folder
-- `npm test`: Launches the test runner in interactive watch mode
-- `npm run eject`: Removes the single-file dependency configuration (use with caution)

 ## License